 Even though one of the biggest things I’ve learned is that there’s no substitute for experience, that doesn’t mean you can’t achieve our same level of success (and more).

-In this post I will hit on the main points that allowed us to bring in $1,500+ in revenue in our very first month of monetizing our blog.
+In this post I will hit on the main points that allowed us to make money blogging in the first month of trying to monetize our blog.

 Think you’re ready to get started?
-Nah, not yet.
+I don’t think so.
 But you will be after watching this: